 All of the above are grounds for expulsion from school.
 Expulsion means the removal of a student from the school premises, regular classroom activities, and school activities for more than 90 school days, indefinitely, or permanently.
-If expulsion is pursued by the Dean of Students, the student and parent/guardian have the right to an expulsion hearing by the Head of School if a Lower School Student or by the Upper School Principal if an Upper School student.
-See Head of School/Principal's Hearing below.
+If expulsion is pursued by the Dean of Students, the student and parent/guardian have the right to an expulsion hearing by the Senior Director of Academics if a Lower School Student or by the Upper School Principal if an Upper School student.
+See Senior Director of Academics/Principal's Hearing below.

 - 2. Disciplinary offense/s under M.G.L. c.
-71 § 37H/2 means one or more of the following alleged or determined disciplinary infractions: - a. a felony charge or felony delinquency complaint or conviction, or adjudication or admission of guilt with respect to such felony, if the Dean of Students or other administrator determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school, as provided in M.G.L. c.
-71, § 37H or 37H/2.
+71 § 37H1/2 means one or more of the following alleged or determined disciplinary infractions: - a. a felony charge or felony delinquency complaint or conviction, or adjudication or admission of guilt with respect to such felony, if the Dean of Students or other administrator determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school, as provided in M.G.L. c.
+71, § 37H or 37H1/2.

 All of the above are grounds for expulsion from school.
 Expulsion means the removal of a student from the school premises, regular classroom activities, and school activities for more than 90 school days, indefinitely, or permanently (see Expulsion Policy).
-If expulsion is pursued by the Dean of Students, the student and parent/guardian have the right to an expulsion hearing by the Head of School if a Lower School Student or by the Upper School Principal if an Upper School student.
-See Head of School/Principal's Hearing further below.
+If expulsion is pursued by the Dean of Students, the student and parent/guardian have the right to an expulsion hearing by the Senior Director of Academics if a Lower School Student or by the Upper School Principal if an Upper School student.
+See Senior Director of Academics/Principal's Hearing further below.

 - 3. Disciplinary offense under M.G.L. c.
-71, § 37H/4- means any alleged or determined disciplinary infraction by a student, except for: - a. possession of a dangerous weapon; - b. possession of a controlled substance; - c. assault on a member of the educational staff; or - d. a felony charge or felony delinquency complaint or conviction, or adjudication or admission of guilt with respect to such felony, if a principal determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school, as provided in M.G.L. c.
-71, § 37H or 37H/2.
+71, § 37H3/4- means any alleged or determined disciplinary infraction by a student, except for: - a. possession of a dangerous weapon; - b. possession of a controlled substance; - c. assault on a member of the educational staff; or - d. a felony charge or felony delinquency complaint or conviction, or adjudication or admission of guilt with respect to such felony, if a principal determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school, as provided in M.G.L. c.
+71, § 37H or 37H1/2.
 A disciplinary offense, as defined, is subject to the provisions of M.G.L. c.
-71, § 37H/4 and 603 CMR 53.00.
+71, § 37H3/4 and 603 CMR 53.00.

-Students who engage in a physical fight, assault, and or "play fighting" and/or "rough housing" will be suspended under § 37H/4.
-"Play fighting" and/or "rough housing" creates a hostile environment notice, and providing the student an opportunity for a hearing with the Dean of Students on the charge and the parent an opportunity to participate in such hearing.
+Students who engage in a physical fight, assault, and or "play fighting" and/or "rough housing" will be suspended under § 37H3/4.
+"Play fighting" and/or "rough housing" creates a hostile environment a.
+Suspension Notice